-Patient information: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)
+Patient education: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)

 - Beth G Goldstein, MD